ashweej18/Fintech-Case-Study/README.md

  **Cons**
  * Binance.US has very limited availability
  * The platform is very rich in trading tools, which can overwhelm novice users
- * Quotes against USD Fiat Currency
+ * Direct Quotes not available against USD Fiat Currency, instead uses stable coin

 ---